 Contact our Nursing department at firstname.lastname@example.org for further information.

-The Seminole State College of Florida Nursing Department provides the highest quality education for individuals who seek a career in the nursing profession.
-A variety of educational experiences is integrated throughout the curriculum to promote critical thinking and the development of technical skills.
-Our graduates are well prepared to meet the current and future healthcare requirements of the community we serve.
+The Seminole State College of Florida Nursing Department provides an exemplary education for individuals who desire a career in nursing.
+A variety of educational experiences which promote critical thinking and the development of technical skills are integrated throughout the curriculum.
+Our graduates are prepared to meet the current and future healthcare requirements of the diverse community that we serve.

-The Nursing Program's various career tracks are recognized and fully accredited by the following agencies:
+The Nursing Program's associate degree is recognized and fully accredited by the following agencies:

 Nursing Program Policies

-The policies contained in the Nursing Student Handbook, including all policies regarding criminal background checks, immunizations, CPR certification and OSHA standards training, apply to all students in Seminole State's nursing programs.
+The policies contained in the Associate Degree Nursing Student Handbook, including all policies regarding criminal background checks, immunizations, CPR certification and OSHA standards training, apply to all students in Seminole State's nursing associate degree program.
 Nursing students are also expected to comply with all Seminole State policies, which are outlined in the online College Catalog and the Seminole State Student Handbook.